 - Choose the right seal for the material.
 Lexan glass and Plexiglas are relatively harder to seal than tempered glass.
 For example, if you use polyurethane sealants, the outgassing of the plastic will affect the seal, and your windows will not only leak, it would be very difficult to take apart.
 Sealants containing solvents are also detrimental to Plexiglas.
 Ask a trusted marine supplies store for the right sealant.

 - Apply new sealant while the surface is wet.
 As you clean the surfaces on the window frame, make sure all surface dries out completely, or else the sealant won’t hold properly

 - Countersink screws into the holes.
 Too tight or countersunk screws would cause cracks.
 The heads of the screws should rest flush on the surface of the plastic or cushion the screws with a rubber washer.

 - Make the sealant too loose.
 Apply the sealant generously.
 Run a continuous bead along the surfaces that make contact with your boat window.
 It would be better to use too much than inadequate sealant.

 - Squeeze in the excess sealant.
 While putting a generous layer of sealant in between the surfaces, the excess should be scraped away as you level the sealant.
 Don’t squeeze it in, or else, your window will crack sooner or later.
 The seal shouldn’t be too tight to accommodate the material’s expansion and flexing.

-Replacing boat windshields can be a very daunting task, yes.
+Boat windshield replacement can be a very daunting task, yes.
 But if you have the proper understanding of how to do it, it can also be a very fun and rewarding experience.
 Since you have decided to do it—you should at least do it right—or else it would just be a waste of your time and materials.